Low Vision: Assessment and Rehabilitation

 Age-related visual impairment is not only challenging to the person who develops it, but also affects society as a whole.
 For the year 2004, the total financial cost to the United States of four common eye disorders (age-related macular degeneration, cataract, diabetic retinopathy, and glaucoma), refractive error, visual impairment, and blindness in US residents aged 40 and older was estimated at $35.4 billion.
 (This includes direct medical costs, direct nonmedical costs, and lost productivity.)

 Medicare beneficiaries with coded diagnoses of vision loss have also been shown to incur an additional $2.14 billion in non–eye-related medical costs, incurring significantly higher costs than those with normal vision.
-Additional eye-related costs per patient yearly are approximately $345 for those with ...
+Additional eye-related costs per patient yearly are approximately ...